should you choose mediation or arbitration

 What Is Arbitration?

-As in mediation, when it comes to arbitration in divorce, two sides voluntarily agree to handle the matter privately.
+When it comes to arbitration in divorce, the two sides voluntarily agree to handle the matter privately.
 Again, an outside third party meets with both sides.
+In these ways, it is similar to mediation.

 Instead of just facilitating the process, however, in arbitration, the moderator passes a binding judgment.